 "It was an amazing week in San Francisco as part of the Entrepreneurship Track with great learnings and insights!
-We had the opportunity to meet start-ups, tech companies, venture capital funds, and other players that form the Silicon Valley ecosystem and that foster innovation in the region." – Renato Figueroa, EDHEC Global MBA Candidate
+We had the opportunity to meet start-ups, tech companies, venture capital funds, and other players that form the Silicon Valley ecosystem and that foster innovation in the region." – Renato Figueroa, EDHEC Global MBA Alumnus

 I always had the idea to start my own company and Silicon Valley is renowned for both the quantity and quality of innovation.
-So the Entrepreneurship track was the right fit for me because it also included courses on how to start a company as well as the opportunity to visit big companies such as Google and Facebook – for me, the decision was really easy.
+So the Entrepreneurship Track was the right fit for me because it also included courses on how to start a company as well as the opportunity to visit big companies such as Google and Facebook.
+For me, the decision was really easy.